 High School Curriculum

 At Lifeline, we believe that high school students should become accomplished generalists before beginning to specialize in college.
-The program incorporates 21st century learning principles, from globalism and innovative problem solving to integrated technology and media literacy.
+The program incorporates 21st-century learning principles, from globalism and innovative problem solving to integrate technology and media literacy.
 And our small school size makes participation in numerous extracurricular opportunities possible.
 While many of our students have a specialty or passion – be it in the arts, athletics, or sciences - they all truly engage in each aspect of the Lifeline Charter Philosophy.

 The objectives of the English Department are to provide thorough training in the thoughtful and efficient use of language, to develop the analytical skills needed for a critical appreciation of literature, and to expose students to a wide range of literature.
 All English courses require intensive work in reading, writing, critical thinking, and the exchange of ideas through participation in classroom discussion.